jon-harper/E34M1/docs/tour.md

 ### Front

-Numerous parts, including the hotend and belts, attach to the front module.
+The Front mounts the hotend, belts, and part of the Drive module.

 <figure markdown>
 ![front](img/tour/front.png){width="300px"}